MaximeAubanel/mining-rig-control/README.md

 Alright.
 The first thing that you need in order to control your rig remotely is a static IP.
 If you are not using a static IP you'll need to know the public IP of your rig, and it can change at anytime (depends on ISP).
 Moreover, if you are in Mexico and you want to access your rig which is based in New York, how are you suppose to know its public IP.

-If your ISP do not provide you a static IP, we will use a dynamic DNS.
-Indeed, it's not a static IP address but it's an address (like "http://whaterver.io") which is supposed to always point to the object with a dynamic IP that it has been connected to (here our router).
+To solve this issue, we will use a dynamic DNS.
+Basically, it's an address (like "http://helloworld.ddns.me") which is supposed to always point to the object it has been connected to (here our router).

-We are then going to use [no-ip](https://www.noip.com) which will allow us to have a dynamic DNS and therefore an address pointing indefinitly to our router :
+To do so we are going to use [no-ip](https://www.noip.com) which will allow us to have a dynamic DNS and therefore an address pointing indefinitly to our router :

 - Create an account
 - Register an hostname